alexeyinkin/eb-1a/1-process/README.md

 One day before the interview,
-at 12:34 they called me from the embassy from a hidden number and asked if I'm OK to be rescheduled from 9:45 to 12:30.
+at 12:34 they called me from the embassy from a hidden number and asked if I was OK to be rescheduled from 9:45 to 12:30.
 I agreed.

 This updated my status date once again.